Super Mario World (TV series)

 Super Mario World is an animated television series based on the video game of the same name by Nintendo.
-It is the third series based on the Mario video game series.
+It is the third and final series based on the Mario video game series.
 Thirteen episodes of the show were aired as part of a block with Captain N: The Game Master, called Captain N and the New Super Mario World, on NBC (although the commercial eyecatch segments referred to the show as Captain N and Super Mario Bros.
 World).
 The animation was provided by Pacific Rim Productions.

 Synopsis

 The animated series featured the same voice actors who had performed in The Adventures of Super Mario Bros.
 3. Unlike its two predecessors, Toad is completely absent in this series (as he was in the Super Mario World game).
 An exclusive character not featured in the games called Oogtar, a clumsy caveboy, appears in his place (both characters voiced by John Stocker) and Yoshi appears as one of the main characters in the show.
-Episodes mainly focused on the Mario Bros. dealing with schemes by King Koopa, and made use of new elements introduced by the video game within the story, though involvement of the "real world" was reduced to mere references for this series.
+Episodes mainly focused on Mario and Luigi dealing with schemes by King Koopa, and made use of new elements introduced by the video game within the story, though involvement of the "real world" was reduced to mere references for this series.

 Unlike previous Mario cartoons, the songs featured in Super Mario World were original tracks written exclusively for the series and are kept intact for syndication and home media releases.

 Social issues

 Certain episodes of the series were created to meet the newly implemented guidelines set forth by the Children's Television Act.
-Several exploits in this show became a serious matter at the time, including street gangs, obesity, capitalism, school bullying, and television addiction.
-Also following these mandates, Princess Toadstool's character is changed to a parental figure only for this show, but not everything about this change is ethically correct, including the scene where she forces the Marios and Yoshi to go on a strict diet by locking them up in the house in one episode, which is seen taken as corporal punishment, and another episode shows her scolding Oogtar like his fill-in mother despite her being a teacher.
-Regarding this as a promotional failure, NBC ended the practice of Saturday morning cartoons in 1992.
+Several exploits in this show instead became a serious matter at the time, including street gangs, obesity, capitalism, peer pressure, school bullying, and television addiction.
+Regarding this as a promotional failure, NBC ended the practice of Saturday morning cartoons in 1992 as these results were disputed by Federal Communications Commission.